csc-training/summerschool/parallel-io/mpi-io/README.md

-## Simple MPI-I/O
+## Simple MPI-IO

-Modify the previous ["Parallel I/O with Posix"](../posix-io) exercise so that all MPI tasks participate in the writing/reading in to a single file using MPI-I/O.
+Modify the [Posix I/O exercise](../posix/) in such a way that all MPI tasks participate in the writing to (and reading from) a single file using MPI-IO.